 Pre-hikes

 Before taking on Kilimanjaro, I would do at least one hike every month.
-The three major prep hikes include:
+I took on three major prep hikes in Kenya:

 - Kijabe Kenton and Nathan – endurance hike